 On a tour of the Charleston Tea Plantation, tea lovers will learn all about the tea factory and its production area.
 You’ll also get to enjoy a 45-minute trolley ride through the property, including a stop at its innovative greenhouse.

 Be sure to stop at the Charleston Tea Garden gift shop to stock up for some afternoon tea sessions at home!

 Not to be confused with its namesake plantation, Magnolia Cemetery is Charleston’s oldest burial ground.
 The cemetery was founded in 1849, sprawling 128 acres near the west bank of the Cooper River.

 For its park-like expanse and beautiful Victorian monuments, Magnolia Cemetery is one of the city’s most interesting places to see.
 As you roam around, you’ll spot the resting places of some of the South’s most important historical figures, including governors, generals, and soldiers.

 Founded in 1773, Charleston Museum retains the title of the oldest museum in the United States.
 The museum pre-dates the republic itself, with its public opening delayed by the onset of the American Revolutionary War.

-For U.S. history buffs, Charleston Museum is a must-visit.
+For U.S. history buffs, a visit to Charleston Museum is one of the most interesting things to do in Charleston, SC.
 The museum is jam-packed with exhibits covering everything from ancient artifacts to American Civil War relics.
 It’s also famed for its large collection of historic textiles and impressive silver exhibits.

 The Charleston Museum also managed two historic houses, Joseph Manigault House and Heyward Washington House.
 Pick up a combo ticket to combine a visit to the museum and the houses to save money.